This set of Applied Chemistry Questions and Answers for Freshers focuses on “Classification of Lubricants – 2”.

 10. What is the thickness of the MoS2 film?

 Explanation: The thickness of the MoS2 film is about 15µm.
 This is the lubricant having lamellar structure with low shear strength and effective in lubrication.
-It forms very thin layer on surfaces.
+It forms a very thin layer on surfaces.

 Sanfoundry Global Education & Learning Series – Applied Chemistry.

 To practice all areas of Applied Chemistry for Freshers, here is complete set of 1000+ Multiple Choice Questions and Answers.